-The number of customers in a personal care establishment is low enough to ensure physical distancing but in no case more than 25% of the maximum occupancy of the personal care establishment.
+The number of customers in a personal care establishment is low enough to ensure physical distancing but in no case more than 20% of the maximum occupancy of the personal care establishment.

-Maximum number of customers in the facility is limited to:
+Maximum number of customers in the facility is limited to: \\\\

 - Measures are in place to ensure physical distancing of at least six feet between and among workers and customers, except while providing services that require close contact.
 These measures include use of physical partitions or visual cues (e.g., floor markings, colored tape, or signs to indicate where workers/customers should stand). - Appointments are staggered to avoid reception congestion, ensure physical distancing and to ensure adequate time for proper cleaning and sanitation between each customer visit.
 No walk-in appointments are available. - Virtual check-in technology is used whenever possible to notify workers when a customer arrives.
 Customers are asked to wait in their cars instead of waiting in the reception areas.
 Reception areas should be modified to support adequate physical distancing, including removing chairs and sofas or spacing them further apart.
 Persons waiting outside should maintain a six (6) foot distance from each other. - □ Workers do not see multiple customers at once.
-Services for one customer are completed before a new customer is seen by the same worker. - □ Employee workstations are separated by at least 6 feet and common areas are configured to limit employee gatherings to ensure physical distancing of at least 6 feet. - Workers have been instructed to avoid handshakes, hugs, or similar greetings that break physical distancing. - U Workers are discouraged from congregating in high traffic areas - Occupancy in worker restrooms, break areas and other common areas is limited to permit physical distancing.
-Reconfiguration of these sites (is implemented to practice physical distancing. - Workflow is reviewed and changes made to permit physical distancing during pickups and deliveries.
-Shelving, bins, bulletin boards or other transfer-aiding materials are installed to avoid the need for person-to-person hand-offs of purchases.
+Services for one customer are completed before a new customer is seen by the same worker. - Employee workstations are separated by at least 6 feet and common areas are configured to limit employee gatherings to ensure physical distancing of at least 6 feet.

+- U Workers have been instructed to avoid handshakes, hugs, or similar greetings that break physical distancing. - □ Workers are discouraged from congregating in high traffic areas - Occupancy in worker restrooms, break areas and other common areas is limited to permit physical distancing.
+Reconfiguration of these sites (is implemented to practice physical distancing. - □ Workflow is reviewed and changes made to permit physical distancing during pickups and deliveries.
+Shelving, bins, bulletin boards or other transfer-aiding materials are installed to avoid the need for person-to-person hand-offs of purchases. - Staff meetings are held in an area that accommodates physical distancing or are held over the phone or via webinar.